UT Martin hosts Shelton and Eastern Illinois - WTOP News

 Martin, Tennessee; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: Eastern Illinois faces UT Martin after Nakyel Shelton scored 20 points in Eastern Illinois’ 69-64 loss to the Tennessee Tech Golden Eagles.
+BOTTOM LINE: Eastern Illinois visits UT Martin after Nakyel Shelton scored 20 points in Eastern Illinois’ 69-64 loss to the Tennessee Tech Golden Eagles.

-The Skyhawks have gone 4-1 in home games.
-UT Martin has a 3-4 record in games decided by 3 points or fewer.
+The Skyhawks are 4-1 in home games.
+UT Martin ranks second in the OVC in rebounding with 38.4 rebounds.
+Vladimer Salaridze leads the Skyhawks with 8.6 boards.

-The Panthers are 1-4 against OVC opponents.
-Eastern Illinois is 0-1 in games decided by less than 4 points.
+The Panthers have gone 1-4 against OVC opponents.
+Eastern Illinois gives up 73.2 points to opponents while being outscored by 3.3 points per game.

-UT Martin’s average of 10.1 made 3-pointers per game this season is only 0.5 more made shots on average than the 9.6 per game Eastern Illinois allows.
-Eastern Illinois averages 4.9 made 3-pointers per game this season, 3.6 fewer made shots on average than the 8.5 per game UT Martin gives up.
+UT Martin is shooting 42.1% from the field this season, 0.6 percentage points lower than the 42.7% Eastern Illinois allows to opponents.
+Eastern Illinois has shot at a 43.1% clip from the field this season, 2.1 percentage points greater than the 41.0% shooting opponents of UT Martin have averaged.

-TOP PERFORMERS: Tarence Guinyard is scoring 16.6 points per game with 4.2 rebounds and 2.4 assists for the Skyhawks.
+TOP PERFORMERS: Salaridze is averaging 8.9 points, 8.6 rebounds and two steals for the Skyhawks.

-Zion Fruster averages 1.6 made 3-pointers per game for the Panthers, scoring 13.2 points while shooting 40.3% from beyond the arc.
+Zion Fruster is shooting 40.3% from beyond the arc with 1.6 made 3-pointers per game for the Panthers, while averaging 13.2 points.

 LAST 10 GAMES: Skyhawks: 5-5, averaging 83.0 points, 39.2 rebounds, 14.3 assists, 7.9 steals and 3.6 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 70.3 points per game.